 - Enable the blending of media literacy concepts with common core standards and core curricula while establishing and reinforcing essential digital skills

 - Envision core operational skills necessary for media production types desired by classroom teachers

 - Scaffold the most transferrable digital literacy skills to allow kids to work towards independence and adaptability to new tools as they emerge

 - Minimize cumulative instructional time spent introducing operational skills, freeing up teachers to focus on facilitating thoughtful, effective academic productions

 - Maximize teachable moments around media literacy concepts

 The Origins of this Planner

 This spreadsheet was initially developed by Garin Kaligian manage the collaborative planning we started at PS 9 to leverage digital skills students were learning in his media lab to add production elements to the core curriculum.
-It allowed Garin, a former 5th grade teacher-turned-media lab cluster teacher, to develop and aling his scope and sequence alongside content from grade level curriculum maps so that we could sit down with classroom teachers to discuss the Common Core and Media Literacy potential of student produciton work.
+It allowed Garin, a former 5th-grade teacher-turned-media lab cluster teacher, to develop and align his scope and sequence alongside content from grade level curriculum maps so that we could sit down with classroom teachers to discuss the Common Core and Media Literacy potential of student production work.